How Do I Rate This?

 Current and future states of integrated modeling and simulation at JPL.

 Dynamics And Real-Time Simulation (DARTS) DARTS is a high-performance computational engine for flexible multi-body dynamics.
 It is an advanced high-fidelity, multi-mission simulation tool for the closed-loop development and testing of spaceflight systems.
 The DARTS simulator is based on algorithms from the Spatial Operator Algebra mathematical framework.
-It has been used for many of JPL’s successful missions, such as Galileo, Cassini, Mars Exploration Rover (MER), and Stardust.
-It is also aiding in simulating the upcoming Mars Science Laboratory (MSL) mission.
+It has been used for many of JPL’s successful missions, such as Galileo, Cassini, Mars Exploration Rover (MER), Stardust and the Mars Science Laboratory (MSL) mission.

 Model-Based Systems Engineering and Architectures Model-based systems for engineering and architectures is an analysis capability that integrates modeling, mission simulation, data analysis, computational technologies, data management, and visualization to help formulate and validate advanced instruments and associated payload systems.
 The goal of this new, yet maturing, area is to establish a simulation-oriented basis for developing, validating, and adopting new smart-instrument technologies and associated flight architectures for the next generation of Earth and space exploration missions.

 Researchers in this area provide expertise in implementing legacy applications or in developing new software on large-scale distributed-computing platforms such as cluster computers.
 The capability has been demonstrated on legacy applications from engineering such as antenna modeling and trajectory design software, and from science such as atmospheric chemistry, radiative transfer, tsunami, and gravity-inversion models.